-- 2.27 A meeting of the Full Council is required to approve the final version of the DPD.
-This final version is the document that the Council intends to submit and it may be termed the Pre-Submission, Proposed Submission or Publication version of the plan (or other DPD). - 2.28 Following approval by the Council for publication and submission there will be a further statutory consultation for a period of at least 6 weeks.
+- 3.27 A meeting of the Full Council is required to approve the final version of the DPD.
+This final version is the document that the Council intends to submit and it may be termed the Pre-Submission, Proposed Submission or Publication version of the plan (or other DPD). - 3.28 Following approval by the Council for publication and submission there will be a further statutory consultation for a period of at least 6 weeks.
 Similar publicity will be carried out as for the draft DPD.
 At this stage of the process legislation prescribes that representations must only be made on matters of soundness i.e., whether the document has been properly prepared, and is legally compliant.
-The Council will normally supply further guidance on what this means alongsidethe published DPD. - 2.29 The Council cannot respond to representations made at this stage, but will send the representations together with a summary of the issues raised, to the Planning Inspectorate for consideration when the DPD is submitted. - 2.30 Again, representations should ideally be made via Citizen Space, or by email or letter.
+The Council will normally supply further guidance on what this means alongside the published DPD. - 3.29 The Council cannot respond to representations made at this stage, but will send the representations together with a summary of the issues raised, to the Planning Inspectorate for consideration when the DPD is submitted. - 3.30 Again, representations should ideally be made via the council's online consultation platform or by email or letter.
 To be taken into account, all representations must be made in writing and received by the deadline.